2 Penny Stocks Insiders Are Buying

 Ault Global

-The Trade: Ault Global Holdings, Inc. (NASDAQ: HUBS) Executive Chairman Milton Ault III acquired a total of 10,000 shares at an average price of $2.34.
-The insider spent $23,399 to buy the stock.
+The Trade: Ault Global Holdings, Inc. (NYSE: DPW) Executive Chairman Milton C. Ault III acquired a total of 30000 shares shares at an average price of $2.41.
+The insider spent $72,435.00 to buy those shares.

-What’s Happening: Ault Global, last week, formed Ault Global Real Estate Equities, a Nevada corporation (AGREE), to invest in commercial real estate.
-The company’s shares have surged around 7% in the past five days.
+What’s Happening: DPW recently reported adjournment of annual shareholder meeting due to lack of quorum.

-What Ault Global Does: Ault Global is a diversified holding company owning subsidiaries engaged in commercial and defense solutions, commercial lending, and advanced textile technology.
+What Ault Global Does: Ault Global Holdings is a diversified holding company owning subsidiaries engaged in commercial and defense solutions, commercial lending and advanced textile technology.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.